zDxrkXeno/zShqdows/README.md

 - I’m looking to collaborate on Pi-Apps, someday.
 - You can reach me on Discord, Shadows #1274, and on here!

-- Thanks for looking, have a great day! (:
+- Thanks for looking, have a great day / night! (: